 • Avoid excessive ad units on one page to prevent policy violations.

-Follow Finance (AZAD Architect, Barnala) for practical tips from an architect, blogger, technical expert, and financer's lens.
+Follow AZAD Search for practical tips from an architect, blogger, technical expert, and financer's lens.